 Each command teaches your dog a way of life.
 Sit, stay, down, kennel, and come are ways to foster a good working relationship with your dog.
 Training gives your dog a job to do, reinforces positive attention, and each command serves a purpose.

 Not all commands are created equal in difficulty and importance.
-And you have ever attempted training your dog to come here – you may have already experienced the unique challenge it presents.
+If you have ever attempted training your dog to come here – you may have already experienced the unique challenge it presents.
 However, it is possibly one of the most crucial commands to learn.
 Because there is so much to see in the big wide world – distractions happen.
 And if your dog doesn’t know how to “come” then they can get lost and injured.

 But teaching recall can be annoyingly difficult – and scary!

 But what if it doesn’t have to be?
 What if you could play some games instead?
-Forget the traditional training set up with this one.
+Forget the traditional training setup with this one.
 It puts way too much pressure on the situation.
 Remember some general tips.
 But play some games, test your limits, and you may be surprised what your dog does with a little bit of freedom.

 Recall training games for your dog

 The Noob’s Game: This is a fun game to play with puppies.
 It is a safe and effective first step at teaching your dog to come, follow, and recall.
 This game puts you in the center of the action so the rest of the interesting world around doesn’t distract your furkid’s attention.
 Start by using the leash.
 When you’ve settled into your destination (the backyard is perfect) drop the leash, take a few steps ahead, and call your dog.
 Reward every few steps with a treat.
 You can use “come”, “here”, and “follow” – it doesn’t really matter too much just pick a word and stick with it.
-You end up in a game of chase where your dog is “it” and if there is a misstep the leash is still dragging the ground.
+You end up in a game of chase where your dog is “it” and if there is a misstep the leash is still dragging on the ground.
 Step on it when needed – but especially if you two both spot the squirrel.

 Detective Mode: A game of hide and seek can help build the speed it takes for them to follow your recall command.
 Start in one room and hide in another.
 Or take the game outside and see how many distractions you two can overcome.